 KemCredit Price Hits $0.0000 on Exchanges (KMC)

-KemCredit (CURRENCY:KMC) traded flat against the U.S. dollar during the twenty-four hour period ending at 21:00 PM ET on March 31st.
-One KemCredit token can currently be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-KemCredit has a total market cap of $0.00 and $0.00 worth of KemCredit was traded on exchanges in the last 24 hours.
-Over the last seven days, KemCredit has traded flat against the U.S. dollar.
+KemCredit (CURRENCY:KMC) traded flat against the US dollar during the 1-day period ending at 11:00 AM Eastern on April 2nd.
+KemCredit has a market cap of $0.00 and $0.00 worth of KemCredit was traded on exchanges in the last 24 hours.
+One KemCredit token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
+Over the last week, KemCredit has traded flat against the US dollar.

 - Walton (WTC) traded up 7.9% against the dollar and now trades at $22.77 or 0.00246724 BTC.

 KemCredit’s genesis date was November 3rd, 2017.
 KemCredit’s total supply is 10,000,000 tokens.
+The Reddit community for KemCredit is /r/kemcredit.
 KemCredit’s official website is kemfe.org.
-The Reddit community for KemCredit is /r/kemcredit.
 KemCredit’s official Twitter account is @kemfesupport.

 Buying and Selling KemCredit

-KemCredit can be traded on these cryptocurrency exchanges: .
-It is not possible to buy KemCredit directly using U.S. dollars.
-Investors seeking to trade KemCredit must first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy KemCredit using one of the exchanges listed above.
+KemCredit can be bought or sold on these cryptocurrency exchanges: .
+It is not presently possible to buy KemCredit directly using U.S. dollars.
+Investors seeking to trade KemCredit must first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy KemCredit using one of the exchanges listed above.

 Receive News & Updates for KemCredit Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for KemCredit and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.